 Pros:

-• Versatility: Multi-image support ensures icons look good everywhere.
+- Versatility: Multi-image support ensures icons look good in many contexts.

 Cons: